trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to/you_have_been_lied_to.md

 > Dereferencing a null pointer always result in a segmentation fault.

-It need not.
 It may, but it need not.

 Footnote 102 presents a list of invalid values for dereferencing a pointer.
 Those include a null pointer, an address inappropriately aligned for the type of the object pointed to, and the address of an object after the end of its lifetime.